The 20 Best Incentive Travel Destinations for 2024

 11. Los Cabos – Mucho 5-Star Resorts

 Las Ventanas al Paraiso, A Rosewood Resort, courtesy of the hotel

 Watch out Los Cabos; Punta Mita is fighting for its spot as Mexico’s latest in luxury and exclusivity.
-Nestled about 40 miles northwest of Puerto Vallarta, this secluded area of the peninsula is booming with the addition of many 5-star hotels like the newly opened Conrad Punta De Mita and longtime favorites, Four Seasons Punta Mita and St. Regis Punta Mita.
-Word around the industry is that Omni is even opening a property there soon!
-Not only do the accommodations fit the needs of your next group, but the unique name of Punta Mita gives the destination an exotic feel as it’s less recognized among leisure travelers.
-To offer groups unique activities outside of the resort, consider a trip to the local village Sayulita for a taste of the local culture, artisan markets, surf lessons, and some of the best tacos ever tasted!
+Nestled about 40 miles northwest of Puerto Vallarta, this secluded area of the peninsula is booming with the addition of many 5-star hotels like the newly opened Susurros del Corazón, an Auberge Resorts Collection, and Conrad Punta De Mita.
+Longtime favorites Four Seasons Punta Mita and St. Regis Punta Mita are still attracting the it-crowd, and don’t count out the Secrets & Dreams Bahia Mita Surf & Spa Resorts for all-inclusive groups.
+Not only does Punta Mita have accommodations to fit the needs of your next group, but the unique name of Punta Mita gives the destination an exotic feel as it’s less recognized among leisure travelers.
+To offer groups unique activities outside of the resort, consider a trip to the local village Sayulita for a taste of the local culture, artisan markets, surfing lessons, and some of the best tacos ever tasted!

 The incomparable views of Machu Picchu